codernirmalnp/codernirmalnp/README.md

 codernirmalnp/codernirmalnp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 Hii i Am codernirmal i am full stack web developer.
-I mainly focus in single page applicaion
+I mainly focus in single page applicaion.I am currently learning advance web development..